bgawalt/reader_bot/README.md

     generates the messages that get posted to Mastodon/Twitter.
 Note that these messages all include more hardcoded links to my spreadsheet, in `"goo.gl"` short form.
 More about these messages in the next subsection!
+*  The most helpful entry in this module is `get_next_post`, which stitches together everything we're about to discuss to just hand you a post to publish (or an explanation for why no post is available).

 **Note:** ReaderBot is extremely tightly coupled to this spreadsheet format!
 It's not smart at all!
 It's just referencing and parsing these fields by rote